 Johnson allegedly ran off after the incident and was arrested a short time later by police.

-According to one of the witnesses who knows the couple, Johnson has been beating his girlfriend for some time, but the girlfriend "doesn't say
+According to one of the witnesses who knows the couple, Johnson has been beating his girlfriend for some time, but the girlfriend "doesn't say anything" about it, a police report stated.

 The couple has been dating for about three years, according to the report.